CIRL-UNC/SuperLearnerMacro/docs/superlearnerhelp.md

 1. M. J. van der Laan, E. C. Polley, and A. E. Hubbard.
 Super learner.
 Report, Division of Biostatistics, University of California, Berkeley, 2007.

 2. E. C. Polley and M. J. van der Laan.
 Super learner in prediction.
 Report, Division of Biostatistics, University of California, Berkeley, 2010.

+#### Acknowledgements
+This work would not have been possible without valuable advice and beta testing from the following people: Jessie K Edwards, Katie M O'Brien, Stephen R Cole, and many others